 Another important part of gameplay is taking potions to temporarily grant Geralt extra abilities.
 At first, your options are limited.
 But as you explore more areas, you’ll discover more potion ingredients, allowing Geralt to brew more powerful potions.

-Set in the fantasy world of Tamriel, Skyrim is a first-person action RPG that’s based around choices.
-Before you even begin, you create a truly custom character.
+Set in the fantasy world of Tamriel, Skyrim is a first-person action, open world RPG that’s based around choices.
+Before you even begin, you can use the character customization screen to create a truly unique character.
 Choose between 10 different races, from a human-like imperial, nord, or regard to an elf, an orc, or even a cat-like khajiit or a lizard-like argonian.
 Customize your face and your starting stats, and you’re ready to begin.

 During this process, you’ll also learn the game’s conversation system.
 Choose your options carefully.
 Even at the beginning of the game, your choices matter.

 Once the first quest is over, you’ll get directions to your next quest, but there’s nothing forcing you to proceed.
 You can explore at will, and start taking side quests right from the get-go.
 This is most players’ preferred method of gameplay.
 Some side quests are standalone quests for individual NPCS, while others allow you to progress through the game’s various guilds.